 Select + New term template and enter a template name and description.

 Select + New attribute to create a new custom attribute for the term template.
 Enter an attribute name, description.
 The custom attribute name must be unique within a term template but can be same name can be reused across templates.

 Choose the field type from the list of options Text, Single choice, Multi choice, or Date.
 You can also provide a default value string for Text field types.
 The attribute can also be marked as required.

 Once all the custom attributes are created, select Preview to arrange the sequence of custom attributes.
 You can drag and drop custom attributes in the desired sequence.

 Once all the custom attributes are defined, select Create to create a term template with custom attributes.

 Existing custom attributes can be marked as expired by checking Mark as Expired.
-Once expired, the attribute cannot be reactivated.
-The expired attribute will be greyed out for existing terms.
+Once expired, the attribute can't be reactivated.
+The expired attribute is greyed out for existing terms.
 Future new terms created with this term template will no longer show the attribute that has been marked expired.

 Follow the Tutorial: Create and import glossary terms to learn more.